lpsinger/userguide/content.rst

 An **Initial GCN Notice** is issued after human vetting (see :doc:`/analysis/vetting`).
 If the signal does not pass human vetting (e.g., it is a glitch), then instead of an initial alert there will be a retraction_.
-The initial alert is also accompanied by a GCN Circular which should be considered as the first formal publication of the candidate and can be cited as such.
+The initial alert is also accompanied by a GCN Circular, which should be considered as the first formal publication of the candidate and can be cited as such.

 An **Update GCN Notice** is issued whenever further analysis leads to improved